contactstevenwarren/vibe-coding-setup/architecture.md

 ## Function Descriptions

+* `sanitize_project_name(name)`: Sanitizes the project name by replacing spaces with hyphens and removing special characters.
+This ensures that project directory names are terminal and filesystem friendly.

-* `get_project_name()`: Prompts the user for a project name and validates that it's not empty.
+* `get_project_name()`: Prompts the user for a project name, sanitizes it, and asks for confirmation if sanitization changes the name.
 It will continue prompting until a valid name is provided.

 * `get_project_description()`: Prompts the user for a brief project description and returns it.